dekoza/mtgpl/EMN.rst

    Flying

-   When Spell Queller enters the battlefield, exile target spell with converted mana cost 4 or less.
+   When Spell Queller enters the battlefield, exile target spell with mana value 4 or less.

    When Spell Queller leaves the battlefield, the exiled card's owner may cast that card without paying its mana cost.